Skip to main content

 PV is dynamically created

-When a Persistent Volume Claim (PVC) is created, the PVC controller creates the PV resource by itself.
-The user need not create a Persistent Volume (PV) manually.
+When a PVC is created, the PVC controller creates the PV resource itself.
+The user need not create a Persistent Volume (PV) by hand.

-In cases where the storage provisioning isn't automated, somebody will have to create the storage manually and then create the physical volume, PV and link it to the PVC.
+If provisioning isn't automated, someone must create the storage by hand.
+Then they create the PV and link it to the PVC.

 Storage Class